SNP MP challenges leadership candidates on foreign policy

 Stewart McDonald, who served as his party’s Westminster defence spokesman from 2017 until 2022, has released a new paper for think tank Reform Scotland to make Scotland’s case for devolved foreign policy.

-The Think Like a State, Act Like a State report urges future Holyrood administrations to assess the threat posed by hostile nations and lead a debate in how to counter the threat.
+The Think Like a State, Act Like A State report urges future Holyrood administrations to assess the threat posed by hostile nations and lead a debate on how to counter it.

 A further recommendation urges Nicola Sturgeon’s replacement to recognise and enhance the value of Scotland’s defence manufacturing sector.